erikeidt/erikeidt.github.io/The-Double-E-Method.md

 When proper binding of operators to operands is discovered, those operators and their operands are removed from these stacks and replaced.&nbsp;
 The replacement is one tree representing the operators bound to their operands, and this replacement is is pushed onto the operand stack.

-When the parse successfully completes, then an AST representing the entire expression is left on the operand stack.
+When the parse successfully completes, then one AST representing the entire expression is left on the operand stack.

 This method is: